Geodan/pg2b3dm/README.md

 ## Tiling method

 By default, tiles are created with a size of parameter 'extenttile' (default value 1000 meter).
 In pg2b3dm version 0.14 support for 3D Tiles
 1.1 Impliciting Tiling is added.
-Impliciting Tiling can be activated using the parameter 'use_implicit_tiling' (default value ''false').
+Impliciting Tiling can be activated using the parameter 'use_implicit_tiling' (default value 'false').
 When Impliciting Tiling is used a quadtree of b3dm tiles is created, option 'implicit_tiling_max_features' (default value 1000) is used for creating the quadtree.

+At the moment, Implicit tiling is only supported in the CesiumGS client.

 Some remarks about implicit tiling: